LGFCU asks you to remain vigilant for phishing scams during tax season.

 Recently some members received fake text messages that seem to be alerts from LGFCU.
 Please do not click any links, reply to the text message or call the phone number in the message.
 The sender could be attempting to steal your personal or account information.

 Remember, LGFCU will never text, email or call you asking for account or personal information.

 Help us stop scammers

 You should also report these incidents to your mobile provider.
 If your carrier is AT&T, Bell, Sprint, T-Mobile or Verizon, you can report spam texts by copying the original message and forwarding it to 7726.
-Data fees may apply depending on your plan; Check with your mobile service provider.
+Data fees may apply.
+Check with your service provider.